from The Meteoritical Bulletin, No. 105

 Specimens: The type specimen consists of 3.78 g and 0.63 g at MNHNP.
 The remaining 17.6 g minus sawdust has been sold in the form of thin slices by Labenne.

-My sample of Northwest Africa 10783 is from the light colored clast (lower photo above), which I would call a KREEP-bearing, feldspathic impact-melt breccia on the basis of the texture and composition (6.0% FeO, 3.4 ppm Sm, 16 ppb Iridium).
+My sample of Northwest Africa 10783 is from the light colored clast (lower photo above), which I would call a KREEP-bearing, metal-rich, feldspathic impact-melt breccia on the basis of the texture and composition (6.0% FeO, 3.4 ppm Sm, 16 ppb Ir).
 NWA 10783 appears to be another meteorite that, like SaU 169 and NWA 7022, is a regolith breccia dominated by a large clast of impact-melt breccia.
 Compositionally, NWA 10783 is most similar to the NWA 8641 clan and may, in fact, simply be a large clast in from the NWA 8641 meteorite.

 Meteoritical Bulletin Database